byronspellman90-cyber/spellman-vault-class7/Spellman/AWS/Practice Notes.md

-# Obsidian Git Plugin — Windows Setup Guide (Step-by-Step)
+ Obsidian Git Plugin — Windows Setup Guide (Step-by-Step)

 This is a **Windows-specific walkthrough** for setting up the **Obsidian Git** plugin.
 It assumes you want to manage your Obsidian vault with Git and sync to a GitHub, GitLab, or Bitbucket repository.

+sync test from Byron

 ---